Pwd9000-ML/terraform-azurerm-openai-service/examples/Create_OpenAI_Service_and_Models/README.md

 **Step1:** Create a new resource group and KeyVault to store secrets.
 **Step2:** Create a new cognitive OpenAI service in the same resource group as the KeyVault.
 A different resource group can be used if needed.
 **Step3:** Create model deployments on the newly created OpenAI service.
-**Step4:** Save the OpenAI Account and Model deployments details into the KeyVault.
+**Step4:** Save the OpenAI Account and Model deployments details into the Key Vault.

 ## Resources Created

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/terraform-azurerm-openai-service/master/assets/Resources.png)

 - **Key Vault** - Used to store OpenAI Service Account and Model Deployment secrets.
-- **Cognitive** OpenAI Service - The OpenAI service/account.
+- **Cognitive OpenAI Service** - The OpenAI service/account.

 ## Models Deployed